Chain of Lakes (Winter Haven): Transportation

 The first railroad line built in the area, by Henry Plant and Col. Henry Haines, passed close to Lake Henry and Lake Haines on the northern chain.

 The major roads passing near the chain of lakes today are U.S. 17, U.S. 92, State Road 544, and State Road 540.
 Jack Browns Seaplane Base is located on Lake Jessie.

-In addition, there is a multi-use paved hiking/biking trail known as the Chain of Lakes Trail.
+In addition, there is a multi-use paved hiking/biking trail known as the Chain of Lakes Trail that runs 4.7 miles from Central Park, in downtown Winter Haven, past Trailhead Park near Lake Silver, and then north to Lake Alfred.
+This trail follows an old rail line and includes a pedestrian bridge across M.L.K.
+Blvd.
+N.W.
+Parking for this trail is best found at Trailhead Park.